Tartrazine: United Kingdom

 In response to concerns about the safety of certain food additives, the UK FSA commissioned a study by researchers at Southampton University of the effect of a mixture of six food dyes (Tartrazine, Allura Red, Ponceau 4R, Quinoline Yellow WS, Sunset Yellow and Carmoisine (dubbed the "Southampton 6")) and sodium benzoate (a preservative) on children in the general population, who consumed them in beverages; the study published in 2007.
 The study found "a possible link between the consumption of these artificial colours and a sodium benzoate preservative and increased hyperactivity" in the children; the advisory committee to the FSA that evaluated the study also determined that because of study limitations, the results could not be extrapolated to the general population, and further testing was recommended.

 In 2008 Scotland asked for Scottish food producers voluntarily stop using these food dyes.
 A 2010 study found that one third of food producers were still using at least one of the Southampton Six.

 Other uses

 3D printing

 Tartrazine has been used as a biocompatible photoblocker for generating transparent hydrogels with complex inner structures.

-Tissue clearing in mice and pigs
+Tartrazine-enabled tissue clearing

-In 2024, very high levels of tartrazine was shown to render some biological tissues such as the skin more transparent in live mice, as well as dead mice and pig tissues by leveraging its strong resonant absorption in the blue region of the spectrum and by modulating refractive indices at longer wavelengths via the Kramers–Kronig relations.
-This property has been exploited to enhance imaging depth in techniques such as optical coherence tomography and photoacoustic imaging.
+In 2024, the Hong Lab at Stanford demonstrated aqueous solutions of tartrazine can render some biological tissues such as the skin more transparent in live mice, as well as dead mouse and chicken tissues by leveraging its strong resonant absorption in the blue region of the spectrum and by modulating refractive indices at longer wavelengths via the Kramers–Kronig relations.
+This property has been independently verified by multiple laboratories and has been applied to improve imaging depth in several optical imaging techniques such as optical coherence tomography and photoacoustic imaging.
+In 2025, Valery V. Tuchin, a pioneer in tissue clearing, demonstrated tartrazine can also make the skull more transparent in live mice, enabling transcranial laser speckle imaging of cortical blood flow in real time.
+In addition, a number of other labs have demonstrated the utility of tartrazine to enable deep-tissue Raman sensing and fluorescence lifetime imaging.